-In 2024, content is the primary focus of marketing efforts, and there is an emphasis on quality over quantity.
+In 2026, content is the primary focus of marketing efforts, with an emphasis on quality over quantity.
 Brands produce fewer pieces of content.
 But the content is highly targeted and designed to elicit a specific reaction from the audience.
-However, there remains some underperforming content that needs content development to make it sizzle.
+However, some underperforming content still needs content development to make it sizzle.

 With the proliferation of content, marketing teams need to be more strategic than ever in order to cut through the noise and reach their audiences.
 So much is changing in the content creation arena today.

-Those that are able to do so will find that content marketing is an incredibly effective way to build brand awareness and drive conversions.
+Those who can do so will find that content marketing is an incredibly effective way to build brand awareness and drive conversions.

 How to Detect and Improve Underperforming Content

-Oftentimes, brands face the problem of underperforming content on their blogs or websites.
-If your content is underperforming, it means that it isn’t engaging enough.
+Often, brands face underperforming content on their blogs or websites.
+If your content is underperforming, it isn’t engaging enough.

 Or not reaching the audience that you had hoped for.

-Keep on reading to find out what underperforming content is and how to detect and how content development can fix issues.
+Keep reading to learn what underperforming content is, how to detect it, and how content development can address these issues.

 What is Underperforming Content?